 Disney has come a long way and as someone who grew up enamored with princesses, I am the last person to want to make anyone feel ashamed for loving them.
 However, I also know first-hand how influential they really are – both good and bad.

 I applaud Disney for its recent efforts to make its princesses more empowering.
 To celebrate images of girls in their sparkling ball gowns caked in mud.
-To acknowledge the massive influence they have on our next generation of girls around the world.
+To acknowledge the massive influence they have on the next generation of girls around the world.

 But I also want to point out the importance of not bombarding our girls too much with princess culture and making sure they have many options that inspire them to consider all types of interests.

 As a new mom, I think a lot about how I will navigate the “princess phase.”
 I think it’s so important to openly talk to our kids about the media that influences them.
 I’m pretty sure that when I was 6 or 7, my main takeaway from The Little Mermaid was, “OK, in order to get the hot guy, not only do you have to be beautiful, but you need to have an amazing talent, like singing, too.”
 I think there’s an opportunity for parents to step in and talk about the things I might have overlooked – like Ariel’s independent spirit, courage and inventiveness.

 When Christy and I were leaving the Castro Movie Theater that day, there was a little girl who literally shrieked when she saw us in our costumes and begged to get her picture taken with us.
 This little girl was clearly princess-obsessed and it literally meant the world to her to be in the company of two young women she looked at as role models.
 Now, more than ever, I am so happy that Christy won the contest that day – so that that little girl could see a woman rewarded not for her perfection or beauty, but for her smarts, ingenuity, sense of humor and creativity.